Bhuvanjeet/Brain-Tumor-Detection-usin-Canny-Edge-Technique/README.md

-# Brain-Tumor-Detection-usin-Canny-Edge-Technique
+# Brain-Tumor-Detection-using-Canny-Edge-Technique-and-CNN
-Using Canny Edge Technique and Convolutional Neural Network to detect brain tumor in MRI scan
+Using Canny Edge Technique and Convolutional Neural Network to detect brain tumor in MRI scan.